HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## Protocol
 The main protocol we are using now is the RSA protocol, because it is easy to use, well known, and reliable.
 We might have some updates regarding other protocols, such as Signal.
-# Demonstration
-For this part, I would say sorry to Dr. Feng Hao, because I didn't have much progress after February on the Windows version.
-However, I did finish a simple example of my mobile version.
-## Electron
-Injection
-Get a New Key
-Copy a Key
-Send and Receive Messages
-## Android
-Get a New Key
-Copy a Key
-Send and Receive Messages

 # Issues
 ## Android ⇿ Windows